E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/index.rst

     ./modules/SODLIB/sod_readme

-The **SodLib** module provides exact wavefunction propagation using the second-order differencing (SOD) integrator scheme to solve the time-dependent Schroedinger equation.
+The **SodLib** module provides exact wavefunction propagation using the second-order differencing (SOD) integrator scheme to solve the time-dependent Schrödinger equation.
 This routine has been implemented and tested as an added functionality within the Quantics_ quantum dynamics package.

 .. toctree::